HttpAnimation/NN-Downloader-Linux/README.md

 [18]:https://hentairead.com/

 Further sites can be added.
-Just open a [support ticket][11] with the url to the site.
+Just open a [support ticket][11] with the URL to the site.

 <br />
 <br />
 <br />

 #### Disclaimer
-***I'am not in any way affiliated or working with these Sites.
-This is a unofficial project.***
+*** I am not in any way affiliated or working with these Sites.
+This is an unofficial project.***
-*I would suggest you to use a customized Windows Terminal.
+*I would suggest you use a customized Windows Terminal.